lgezelius/robotics/ROS2_Installation.md

 * Go to Settings.../Startup Disk and select Hard Disk (NVMe).
 * Go to Settings.../CD/DVD Drive and disconnect the CD/DVD Drive.
-* Go to Settings.../Displays, enable "Accelerate 3D Graphics".
+* Go to Settings.../Displays, enable "Accelerate 3D Graphics" and set "Shared Graphics memory" to 1024 MB.
-* Optional: Change Network Adapter to Bridged (Autodetect).
+* Change Network Adapter to Bridged (Autodetect).
 This puts the VM directly on your network, accessible by all other devices on your network.

 Set the Blank Screen Delay to Never.